 Getting behind what’s going on is the best way forward when dieting hasn’t got you to where you thought you would be.
 And in a sense this provides the steps you need to take BEFORE choosing a diet, that would make your dieting efforts so much easier.
 And in many cases the weight falls off and a dieting plan becomes unnecessary.

 In simple terms, it’s habitual programming, that turned into a coping strategy, and once you change that everything else just falls into place.
 Weight loss in of itself often becomes a side effect, without putting the effort in.
-This is Karen said:
+This is what Kelly said:

 “For as long as I remember I experienced food cravings which always led to binge-eating on a daily basis, followed by feelings of guilt and shame.
 But as soon as I started the programme, big changes happened, where I stopped constantly thinking about the next meal, and sweet things.
 My cravings vanished, and I was delighted as the weight fell off.
 Jane was easy to talk to, I didn’t feel judged, and she was very intuitive.”